HutaoMain/Grocery-online-store/README.md

 11. remove socials in banner
 12. bug, first load in favorite //observe

-13. need to have validation in checkout (disable the checkout button if the fields are empty)
+13. need to have validation in checkout (disable the checkout button if the fields are empty) //should be filled up when the user checkout for the second time

 ####################